ooqeDev/idk/README.md

 # Issues / Support

-- Feel free to open an [issue](https://github.com/ooqeDev/BadPiCo/issues) if you come across a bug or have questions!
+- Feel free to **open** an [issue](https://github.com/ooqeDev/BadPiCo/issues) if you come across a bug or have questions!
-- [Pull requests](https://github.com/ooqeDev/BadPiCo/pulls) are welcome and would be really appreciated, any contributions help improve the project.
+- [Pull requests](https://github.com/ooqeDev/BadPiCo/pulls) are welcome and would be really **appreciated**, any contributions help improve the project.